awsdocs/amazon-eks-user-guide/doc_source/launch-node-bottlerocket.md

    [✔]  created 1 nodegroup(s) in cluster "my-cluster"
    ```

 1. \(Optional\) Create a Kubernetes [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) on a Bottlerocket node using the [Amazon EBS CSI Plugin](https://github.com/kubernetes-sigs/aws-ebs-csi-driver)\.
 The default Amazon EBS driver relies on file system tools that aren't included with Bottlerocket\.
-For more information about creating a storage class using the driver, see [Store Kuberentes volumes with Amazon EBS](ebs-csi.md)\.
+For more information about creating a storage class using the driver, see [Store Kubernetes volumes with Amazon EBS](ebs-csi.md)\.

 1. \(Optional\) By default, `kube-proxy` sets the `nf_conntrack_max` kernel parameter to a default value that may differ from what Bottlerocket originally sets at boot\.
 To keep Bottlerocket's [default setting](https://github.com/bottlerocket-os/bottlerocket/blob/develop/packages/release/release-sysctl.conf), edit the `kube-proxy` configuration with the following command\.